ctresc/epfl-dataviz-realestatemap/README.md

 In this part we will describe the route that lead us to the final solution - step-by-step.

 We have started with US county outline in the TopoJson format.
-We need to convert this to SVG for visualization purposes.
+We needed to convert this to SVG for visualization purposes.
 For that we decided to use topojson-svg tool that is part of topojson library.
 However, as topojson-svg hasn't been ported yet to the newest version of the topojson library we had to use the old one - 1.6.27 in particular.

 Once we had the svg we have used three.js library to extrude it into columns.
 We have drawn inspiration from example found at https://threejs.org/examples/webgl_geometry_extrude_shapes2.html.
 However, there were problems with triangulation resulting in holes in the columns.
 After quite some investigation, the problem was solved by using not yet officially released version of three.js - technically, a 5-days-old nightly build.